adore-me/pcpd-github-action/README.md

 ### `path`
 Required.
 A file, directory or wildcard pattern that describes where to find the reports.
-Multiple files can be processed through a [glob expression](https://github.com/actions/toolkit/tree/master/packages/glob), for example: `'**/pmd.xml'`.
+Multiple files can be processed through a [glob expression](https://github.com/actions/toolkit/tree/master/packages/glob), for example: `'**/cpd.xml'`.

 ### `name`
 Optional.
 Name for the check run to create.
-Defaults to `PMD`.
+Defaults to `CPD`.

 ### `title`
 Optional.
 Title for the check run to create.
-Defaults to `PMD Source Code Analyzer report`.
+Defaults to `CPD Source Code Analyzer report`.

 ### `token`
 Optional.
 GitHub API access token.
 Defaults to `${{ github.token }}`, which is set by `actions/checkout@v2` minimally.